luni64/TeensyTimerTool/README.md

 Do something with pin 1 (20 ms)
 Do something with pin 3 (50 ms)
 ```
-It is quite tedious to achieve the same with traditional function pointer callbacks.
+It would be quite tedious to achieve the same with traditional function pointer callbacks.

 A interesting use of this pattern is to call non static member functions.
 To demonstrate this let's assume you want to write a class which is supposed to blink on a specific pin.
 It takes the pin number in the constructor and toggles the pin whenever you call its blink function.
 ```c++